stealthyninja86/Diabetes-Prediction/README.md

 # Diabetes-Prediction
- Diabetes prediction using support vector classifier deployed on streamlit cloud
+ Diabetes prediction using support vector classifier deployed on heroku